Shivam19-git/Dashboard-Assignment/README.md

 React Dashboard
 This project is a React dashboard with multiple features including task management, dark/light theme toggling, and interactive navigation.
-It provides placeholder routes for various menu items and sub-menu options.
+It provides routes for various menu items and sub-menu options and placeholder data.

 Features
 Task Management: Users can add and delete tasks in the dashboard.